By 911 Pain Management | March 15th, 2022 | Pain Management

 Dealing with acute back pain, shoulder pain, or knee pain can leave you living a suboptimal life.
-Enhance your life with less pain, and see Dr. Liu for 5-star pain management treatment now!
+Instead, enhance your life and see Dr. Liu for 5-star pain management treatment now!

-Your McAllen pain management doctor at 911 Pain Management can accurately diagnose your concerns and ailment, and work directly with you in order to develop a treatment plan that will greatly lessen your pain and suffering.
+Your McAllen pain management doctor at 911 Pain Management can accurately diagnose your concerns and ailment while working directly with you in order to develop a treatment plan that will greatly lessen your pain and suffering.

 The Basics of Pain Management Injections

 Pain management injections are a form of nonsurgical treatment used to aid in the relief of acute pain.
 These injections are an alternative to surgery but can be used in combination with therapy or other medications.

 Injections are delivered directly to the area of the body that is plagued by pain, which may include the neck or back.
 These steroid or pain-relieving medications often aid in reducing inflammation and numbing pain receptors.

 Another benefit of pain injections is that they can help determine the bodily structure that is the potential source of discomfort.

 Depending on the type of pain management injection used, patients may begin feeling relief within a few hours, or in other instances, it may take a few days for the medication to fully take effect.
 Typically, there will be restrictions on physical activity until mobility has been restored.

 The Variety of Pain Management Injections